dlatushkin/Dxw.Throttling/README.md

 From other hand current codebase allows to implement only neсessary logic w/o writing routine code.

 ### Standard features
-- Asp.Net handler and filter as well as Owin middleware.
+- Asp.Net handler and filter attribute as well as Owin middleware.
 - Throttle by hits per period.
 - Throttling can be performed based on client IP or server URL criteria.
 - Configuration can be done using special section of application config file or via run time code